onisaint/gamestore-fe/README.md

   7. Generate a pdf invoice copy of above processed order and save it on local device [done / will get stored on ./orders/]

 # techStack
-  Node, motlin, Angular 4 and some of the tools enlisted in package.json
+  Node, moltin, Angular 4 and some of the tools enlisted in package.json